11cafe/comfyui-workspace-manager/README.md

-# ☕️ ComfyUI Workspace Manager
+# ☕️ ComfyUI Workspace Manager - Comfyspace

 A ComfyUI workflow and model manager extension to **organize and manage all your workflows, models and generated images in one place**.
 Seamlessly switch between workflows, track version history and image generation history, 1 click install models from Civit ai, browse/update your installed models